Walid-AMARA/Spartan_Fitness/README.md

 # Spartan Fitness
 An android application project for fitness exercises, diet, coaching and gym management.
+Developed using Android studio Java.
 ## Design
 The App's Design's theme was based on the Greek / Spartan architecture The app has all the CRUD operations, you can add modify and delete new exercises, diet routines, hier a coach and navigate nearby gyms.